MicrosoftDocs/powerbi-docs/powerbi-docs/service-new-look.md

 ## No changes to edit mode

-We’ve kept the authoring experience similar to that in Desktop.
+We’ve kept the authoring experience similar to the experience in Desktop.
 The new look changes only apply to the reading view.

 ## Next steps